Pytholearn/get-ip-loc/README.md

 # get-ip-loc
-get ip and location with python
+get ip and location send to discord webhook with python

+enter your webhook in line 4

 >pip install requests